yonglinma18/IS477---Course-Project/README.md

 - Save the files with consistent names
 - Compute SHA-256 checksums for integrity validation

 These acquisition scripts are executed automatically when running Snakemake: snakemake --cores 1

-or manually by executing each script: python scripts/acquire_usda.py python scripts/acquire_cdc.py
+Or manually by executing each script: python scripts/acquire_usda.py python scripts/acquire_cdc.py